Disability Policy Accomodations

 Determination of Appropriate Accommodation

-Once documentation has been submitted as describes above, the Associate Dean will forward the documentation to the IUPUI Office of Adaptive Educational Services (AES) for review.
-AES will take all steps necessary to review the request and documentation, establish whether the applicant has a qualified disability for which an accommodation is due, and make or confirm recommendations for appropriate accommodations, if any, to the Associate Dean for Student Affairs.
+Once documentation has been submitted as describes above, the Assistant Dean will forward the documentation to the IUPUI Office of Adaptive Educational Services (AES) for review.
+AES will take all steps necessary to review the request and documentation, establish whether the applicant has a qualified disability for which an accommodation is due, and make or confirm recommendations for appropriate accommodations, if any, to the Assistant Dean for Admissions and Student Affairs.
 The process shall be interactive, involving full input from the applicant, appropriate Indiana University School of Dentistry personnel, AES and other IUPUI and external offices possessing the technical, medical, and administrative expertise as needed to evaluate the request.

-The Associate Dean will present the accommodation recommendations to the IUSD Curriculum/Assessment Committee, or in the case of an applicant to the School of Dentistry, to the Admissions Committee.
+The Assistant Dean will present the accommodation recommendations to the IUSD Curriculum/Assessment Committee, or in the case of an applicant to the School of Dentistry, to the Admissions Committee.
 The identity of a student applying for admissions will not be revealed to the Admissions Committee.

 The appropriate Committee may do one of the following: (a) determine that the recommended accommodations fundamentally alter the nature and substance of the curriculum, present an undue hardship for the institution, pose a direct threat to the safety of patients, or compromise the academic integrity of the program, and therefore should be denied; (b) modify the proposed accommodations because unless modified, they fundamentally alter the nature and substance of the curriculum, present an undue hardship for the institution, pose a direct threat to the safety of patients, or compromise the academic integrity of the program; or (c) approve the accommodations as recommended.